e6a5/word-of-the-day/README.md

  Definition: weapon with a long metal blade (= sharp cutting part) and a handle

  Idioms: be a double-edged/two-edged sword/weapon -> to be something that has both advantages and disadvantages

+ ### cognitive /ˈkɑːɡnətɪv/ (adj)

+ Example: cognitive psychology

+ This is both a cognitive and an emotional process.

+ Definition: connected with mental processes of understanding

+ ### advocate /ˈædvəkət/ (verb)

+ Synonym: advise, recommend, urge

+ Example: Many experts advocate rewarding your child for good behaviour.

+ Definition: to support something publicly

+ ### cue /kjuː/ (noun)

+ Example: I think that's my cue to explain why I'm here.

+ Definition: an action or event that is a signal for somebody to do something.

+ ### crave /kreɪv/ (verb)

+ Synonym: long for

+ Example: I'm craving to learn more words.

+ Definition: to have a very strong desire for something.

+ ### belief /bɪˈliːf/ (noun)

+ Definition: a strong feeling that something/somebody exists or is true; confidence that something/somebody is good or right

+ Example: I admire his passionate belief in what he is doing.